Rigidity: Transmission Design Considerations

 . ...Equation 2

-This equation applies to any mixture of diverse components - gears, shafts, levers couplings - that are connected in series.
+This equation also applies to components - gears, shafts, levers couplings - that you connect in series.

-From this equation, it can be seen that the overall rigidity of the complete transmission is always less than the rigidity of even its least rigid component.
+From this equation, it can be seen that the overall rigidity is always less than the rigidity of its least rigid component.

 EXAMPLE: A Stepped Shaft: three different lengths and diameters in series.